-If you get a message Your system is low on virtual memory, when you try to start any memory intensive application, like Microsoft Office, Corel, etc, then you want to consider the option to increase Page File on Windows 10/8/7.
+If you get a message Your system is low on virtual memory; when you try to start any memory intensive application, like Microsoft Office, Corel, etc., then you may want to consider the option to increase Page File on Windows 10/8/7.

-- Right click on Computer and open Properties.
+- Right click on This PC and open Properties.

 - Select Advanced System Properties